Which of these expensive hypoallergenic formulas should you feed your baby?

 I think the reason that the Elecare is more expensive is that it can’t use a lot of cheaper ingredients, like the cow’s milk derivatives and soy ingredients.
 Nutramigen is a tiny bit cheaper because it can use those ingredients, but it’s still pricier than regular formula.
-Hopefully insurance can help purchase these special formulas!
+Hopefully, insurance can help purchase these special formulas!

 Now that we’ve covered price, let’s talk about the biggest issue that people have with these formulas.
 Number one: the taste and smell of this formula is terrible.
 Now, if you’ve ever had the pleasure of tasting any type of formula at all, you know that it doesn’t exactly taste great.
 However, this type of formula seems to be especially bad for that.
-There is no sweetness or creaminess to this like there is two some regular formula.
+There is no sweetness or creaminess to this like there is in some regular formula.

 The amounts of iron and other nutrients in these formulas and make it smell horrible.
 We’re talking about more than just that metallic sort of smell that most formulas have.
 We’re talking about borderline rancid scent.
 Many users report that their babies won’t even take these formulas because it tastes and smells so awful.
 If you’re lucky enough, you might be able to mix this half and half with another, cheaper, non-hypoallergenic formula.
 Your baby might tolerate it better this way.
 If your baby has to have this formula straight up, you’ll probably have to do whatever it takes to get them to eat this.

-Speaking of smell, the other place that you’ll notice a bad smell this formula is in your baby’s stools and spit up.
+Speaking of smell, the other place that you’ll notice a bad smell this formula is in your baby’s stools and spit-up.
 Maybe it’s the way that it’s broken down, but this formula seems to make babies spit up smell extra sour.
 It also seems to make their stools have a much stronger and more distinct smell.
 However, the good news is that your baby will be doing less spitting up and less pooping, so you won’t have to smell it as often.

 The final issue that you’ll probably notice if you try one of these formulas is how hard it is to mix.
-It’s kind of funny, because you think that since some of the proteins and things were already broken down to make them easy to digest, it would also make them easy to mix.
+It’s kind of funny because you think that since some of the proteins and things were already broken down to make them easy to digest, it would also make them easy to mix.
 That’s just not the case.
 You really have to shake these bottles like crazy to get them even somewhat mixed.
 If you’re able to, you might want to find a small mixer to use on this formula.
 If not, you’re going to have to probably shake it multiple times during feeding to get it to dissolve.

 Once it does dissolve, the texture of this formula is a little bit different too.
 It’s a lot thinner than other formulas.
-I think that’s because of the lack of milk proteins, because this seems to be more noticeable in the Elecare than the Nutramigen.
+I think that’s because of the lack of milk proteins because this seems to be more noticeable in the Elecare than the Nutramigen.
 The texture is very thin and runny, more like breast milk than like traditional formula.
-This is good for some babies, and not good for others.
+This is good for some babies and not good for others.
 Thinner formula is usually not good for reflux, but since these are sensitive formulas, you might not have to deal with that problem.

 One tiny issue worth mentioning when it comes to both of these formulas is that they are not non-GMO.
 Since both of these formulas use corn syrup solids and other vegetable oils as their main ingredients, finding a non-GMO source would be very good.
 Especially since these formulas are targeted for kids who have allergies, and lingering pesticides and herbicides could potentially irritate a sensitive child GI tract.
-This isn’t a complete deal breaker, I just wish I could find non-GMO versions of these formulas.
+This isn’t a complete deal-breaker, I just wish I could find non-GMO versions of these formulas.
 I feel like that would make them nearly perfect.

-Enfamil vs Similac
+Enfamil vs. Similac

 You may also want to compare formulas at the brand level.
-Read Enfamil formula vs Similac formula for an overview of the main products by each of these leading manufacturers.
+Read Enfamil formula vs. Similac formula for an overview of the main products by each of these leading manufacturers.